 5. Wear Special

-So many women say to me ‘it’s only work’ and don’t invest but I find this crazy.
+So many people say to me ‘it’s only work’ and don’t invest but I find this crazy.
 Not only because I like to talk a lot about our all important 7 seconds but work is where we spend 70-80% of our time, so do you not deserve and want to feel great in all that time?
-Each season I like to invest in just one or two beautiful key pieces that come out on those days I need some extra confidence.
+Each season I like to invest in just one or two signature key pieces that come out on those days I need some extra confidence.